 Recently a white friend of mine called out another white person “for not doing more with their privilege”.
 That conversation followed with both parties reaching out to me individually for advice.
-One of them was more confused and conflicted; has plans to act against racism in accordance to how they believe they can contribute best.
+One of them was more confused and conflicted and says he has plans to battle racism in what he believes are the best ways to contribute.

 These conversations often run in circles and usually end with me being thanked for “being so understanding/open/willing to deal”.
 I often spout out streams of consciousness until I can’t say anymore.
-I’m usually left with the white person that will still be willing to exist on the sidelines, in the shade.
-I often wonder if I’m the only articulate, compassionate, political or smart black friend that they can go to in their life to dump their existential confusion, their white feelings to.
+I’m usually left with a white person who is still willing to wait on the sidelines, in the shade.
+I often wonder if I’m the only articulate, compassionate, political or smart black friend that they can go to in their life to dump their existential confusion, and white feelings to.
 My personality suits loving and helping others.
 Sometimes white people rub this part of me raw when they fail to realize a few things.